Symbolic Abstractions of Networked Control Systems: Models of Networked Control Systems

-\end{small}with $j\in\left[0;N^{\text{ca}}_{\max}-N^{\text{ca}}_{\min}\right]$.
+with $j\in\left[0;N^{\text{ca}}_{\max}-N^{\text{ca}}_{\min}\right]$.
 Note that the expression for the continuous-time control input in \eqref{input_com} and \eqref{switching_time} takes into account the possible out-of-order packet arrivals and message rejection.
-For example, in Figure \ref{fig3}, the time-delays in the controller-to-actuator branch of the network are allowed to take values in $\{\tau,2\tau,3\tau\}$, resulting in a message rejection at time $s_{k+2}$.
-We refer the interested readers to references \cite{marieke,nathan} for more details on the proposed choices for $j_*$ \eqref{switching_time}, $\widehat{f}$, and $\widehat{g}$.
+For example, in Figure \ref{reject}, the time-delays in the controller-to-actuator branch of the network are allowed to take values in $\{\tau,2\tau,3\tau\}$, resulting in a message rejection at time $s_{k+2}$.
+We refer the interested readers to \cite[Lemma 1]{marieke} to understand how the proposed choices for $j^k_*$ \eqref{switching_time}, $\lambda$, and $\kappa$, can take care of the possible out-of-order packet arrivals and message rejections.